 Here are some things you need to know before rushing this item:

 1. It does not provide any mana regen or CDR.
-So buy Doran's Ring on your way to Abyssal Scepter.
+So buy Doran's Ring on your way to Abyssal Mask.
 You can even try triple Doran's Ring to secure early lane dominance over the enemy laner.

 2. Getting tankier against AP burst might not be a comfortable thing to deal with as first, as you may have got used to panic spell popping.
 Don't waste your summoner spells and your stun.
 You can lead the enemy to turret range and cc them when they fall back.(just stun Katarina when she is ulting)